-Nature Alberta is the quarterly magazine of Nature Alberta (Federation of Alberta Naturalists), published four times per year (Spring, Summer, Fall, Winter) in a full-colour E-version and a partial color hard copy.
+Nature Alberta Magazine is published four times per year (Spring, Summer, Fall, Winter) in full-colour E-version and a print copy.
 The magazine is available to anyone with a Nature Alberta membership or through a subscription.
-View a low resolution copy of a previous issue here.

 Deadlines for contributions are February 28, May 31, August 31 and November 30 respectively.
 The Editor may edit for length and format and reserves the right to accept or reject any article, to send manuscripts for external review, and to require authors to revise articles prior to their publication.
 Full article and photograph submission guidelines are available from the Editor.
 Nature Alberta does not reimburse nor pay a fee to authors for their contributions.
 Contributors may submit electronic manuscripts by e-mail to email@example.com (please include “Nature Alberta” in the subject line).